Guidelines

 Watch sitcoms!

 Too many entries turn up written by people who seem (bizarrely) to have never seen a sitcom.
 There are plenty of transcribed sitcoms that you can read (for nothing) on the internet.
-You'll find several at here for example.
+You'll find several here for example.
 Scripts for Young Sheldon or Ted Lasso can be found online for absolutely nothing.
 BBC Writersroom has a number of BBC TV comedy scripts to download too from Detectorists to Mrs. Brown's Boys.
-We'd very much recommending checking out the brand-new Frasier pilot (the one with Nicholas Lyndhurst).
+We'd very much recommend checking out the brand-new Frasier pilot (the one with Nicholas Lyndhurst).

 Or why not see a sitcom being recorded?
 That way you'll find out the kind of stuff that is being commissioned right now.
 You'll see how few sets are used and how you need a high joke count to keep a studio audience laughing.
 For a list of recordings, see the BCG's free tickets page.